 - We had a delicious dinner at a restaurant near our hotel called Elbow Room.
 It specializes in sushi and yakitori.
 The chef/owner spent many years in California before moving back to his hometown of Kanazawa.
 The sushi he made was beautifully plated and really delicious.
 Kanazawa is also known for its gold leaf and he decorated our plates with flowers covered in the stuff.
 Our favorite was the spicy tuna roll (which we haven’t seen anywhere else in Japan, so it’s probably not super traditional here).

 - Lastly, departing Kanazawa, we stopped into a famous chain, Mori-Mori.
 It is a large kaiten zushi restaurant where you order on iPads and can snatch sushi off the belt.
-If you order from the iPad, you might be delighted by your sushi whisking toward you on a Shinkansen!
+If you order from the iPad, you might be delighted by your sushi whisking toward you on a Shinkansen train!

 Three other non-sushi spots worth mentioning:

 - Our first night, we dined at a place that we knew would have English menus, but was also described as being loved by locals as well as tourists.
 Jiyuken is the above-mentioned place that the geisha came to get takeout.
-Of course, we sat next to Australians.
+Of course, we ended up sitting next to Australians.
 Regardless, our beef bowls were satisfying after a day of travel.

-- After almost 2 weeks in Japan, truth-be-told, Sarah was craving a sandwich.
-Based on all the wonderful reviews, it wasn’t hard to find Curio Espresso and Vintage Design.
+- After almost two weeks in Japan, truth-be-told, Sarah was craving a sandwich.
+Due to all the wonderful reviews, it wasn’t hard to find Curio Espresso and Vintage Design.
 The small shop is run by a husband/wife couple from Seattle/Kanazawa (respectively).
 Their delicious egg sandwiches were perfect.
 As was the coffee.
 And the owner was so nice and chatty – recommending local, more under-the-radar places to see and go in his city.
+It’s located on a really cute street that also has this fun fish sculpture!